 02 of 05

 For this enameling technique, a design is created using fine metal wires fixed to a metal plate.
 The spaces, or cells, are then inlaid with colored enamel that is fused to the background (in contrast to plique-à-jour described below, which lacks any backing).
 While the cloisonne method is a very old one — dating back to ancient Greece, Rome, and Egypt, as well as 4th-century Byzantium — the term originated in the 1860s (cloisonné means "compartmentalized" or "partitioned" in French).
 European interest in Asian decorative arts during this period sparked a vogue in enameled jewelry, though the Chinese and Japanese often used the technique on tableware and art objects as well.

 03 of 05

 04 of 05

 The design in this type of enameling is created by machine engraving geometric patterns or wavy lines into a metal surface and topping it with transparent colored enamel in shades ranging from pastels to bright, vivid hues.
 It was used on fine jewelry and decorative objects made during the Victorian and Edwardian eras.
-Pieces can be painted on the surface to add additional embellishment, or metal findings can be affixed over the enameling to further adorn them.
+Pieces can be painted on the surface to add additional embellishment, or metal findings can be affixed over the enameling to adorn them further.

 In the 1920s and ‘30s, similar techniques were used to make loose powder compacts.
 Lower quality costume jewelry made in Victorian and Edwardian revival styles and lower quality powder compacts can have simulated guilloché enameling.
 These are most often made using a thin plastic overlay and can be detected upon close inspection.
 True guilloché will have a glossy finish to the surface where pieces made with plastic will often have a dull look about them due to wear scratching that comes with age.Continue to 5 of 5 below.